-In many ways, the same principle applies in work with traumatized children.
+In many ways, the same principle applies to working with traumatized children.
 They need to integrate their experiences, including the feelings involved, as part of their history.
-As well as enabling the child to move on from the past and live positively in the present, it also greatly improves the possibility that the cycle of trauma will be not passed on to future generations.
+As well as enabling the child to move on from the past and live positively in the present, it also greatly improves the possibility that the cycle of trauma will not be passed on to future generations.

 Having read 'Ghosts from the Nursery' again after so long, I am reassured to discover that it is just as impactful as it was the first time.
 It is a very moving and excellent example of the use of empathy.
-As well as finding the book, I have also discovered that the paper can be downloaded here, http://goo.gl/64qwRG

 Sadly, Selma Fraiberg died just a year after this book was published.
-A few comments about her by Constance Brown, http://goo.gl/GJ3M3g
+A few comments about her by Constance Brown, https://jwa.org/encyclopedia/article/fraiberg-selma

-Selma Fraiberg was a psychoanalyst, author, and pioneer in the field of infant psychiatry.
+"Selma Fraiberg was a psychoanalyst, author, and pioneer in the field of infant psychiatry.
 A woman and a social worker in a profession dominated by male physicians, Fraiberg rose to prominence because of her brilliance, originality, and dedication.
-She devoted her life to understanding the developmental needs of infants, to creating programs that promote infant mental health, and to reaching parents and policymakers through clear, persuasive prose.........Fraiberg accomplished enough in her life to fill three careers.........During this last phase of her career, Fraiberg van der Kolk, B. A., McFarlane, A.C. and van der Hart, O. (2007) A General Approach to Treatment of Posttraumatic Stress Disorder, in van der Kolk, B. A., McFarlane, A. C. and Weisaeth, L. (eds.)
-Traumatic Stress: The Effects of Overwhelming Experience on Mind, Body and Society, New York: Guilford Press
+She devoted her life to understanding the developmental needs of infants, to creating programs that promote infant mental health, and to reaching parents and policymakers through clear, persuasive prose....
+Fraiberg accomplished enough in her life to fill three careers....

+During this last phase of her career,